jolouie7/webuy-frontend/README.md

 Webuy is a E-commerce site where you can sell your products to many users.

 ## Technologies used
-Ruby on Rails, PostgreSQL, React, Redux, Stripe API
+Ruby on Rails, PostgreSQL, React, Redux

 ## Features
 - Sign Up, using JWT